 Loan repayments will commence in accordance with the repayment schedule and no later than 6 months after loan disbursement.
-In certain circumstances, deferred repayment schedules may be established, with the beginning of loan repayment not to exceed one year after project completion.
+In certain circumstances, deferred repayment schedules may be established.

-Approved loans will include a 0.25% origination and processing fee applied at closing, except for projects benefitting EDCRs or low-income, underserved, or disadvantaged communities, for which no fees for loan application, processing, or origination will apply.
+Approved loans will include a 0.25% origination and processing fee applied at closing.

 After a project is approved as eligible, and the applicant has submitted an application, IFA and HSEMD staff will review the applicant's financial status and will request information to gauge the applicant's financial stability.
 The applicant's most recent single audit or annual financial statement (if a single audit has not been required under 2 CFR 200) will be required.
 IFA and HSEMD will schedule a project loan counseling call to discuss standard terms, project schedule, and questions.
 IFA will prepare a loan repayment schedule, loan agreement, and promissory note, and allow time for review and revision or clarification, as needed, before closing is scheduled.
 Before closing, HSEMD and IFA will confirm that the applicant has established a dedicated source of revenue to repay the loan.

-At the time of loan closing, applicants must have a current, FEMA-approved local hazard mitigation plan (except applicants seeking funding to create or update such a plan), with which the project must conform.
+At the time of loan closing, applicants must have a current, FEMA-approved local hazard mitigation plan (except applicants seeking funding to create or update such a plan).